Tiger Schulmann: Professional career

 Schulmann was the North American Mas Oyama Full-Contact Karate Champion for six consecutive years (1979–1984).
 In 1979, he was also the United States representative in the World Open Full-Contact Karate Championships in Tokyo.
 He was the youngest fighter, one of only eight fighters chosen nationwide.
 Schulmann was inducted into the North American Grappling Association Hall of Fame as a founding member in 2005 and the New Jersey Martial Arts Hall of Fame with the “Lifetime Achievement Award” in 2013.

 Tiger Schulmann's Martial Arts

-Tiger Schulmann's Martial Arts (TSMA) has 52 schools in five states.
+Tiger Schulmann's Martial Arts (TSMA) has 55 schools in five states.

 At TSMA, students are taught self-defense, including submission grappling (jiujitsu), and a hybrid style of kyokushin and kickboxing.
 Some TSMA students have competed in national MMA-style events such as in the UFC and for Bellator MMA.

+In 2000, TSMA was fined $195,000 by the NY Attorney General for deceptive business practices.

 The company is headquartered in Elmwood Park, New Jersey.